ISEAGE-ISU/itocdc-2014-anomalies/CrossworldChallenge/description.md

 Crossword Puzzle
 -------
-Complete the following crossword for up to ten points.
+Complete the following crossword for up to 20 points.